Costa Rica – Sea Turtle Volunteering & Adventure Tour for Teenagers

 Volunteer Work Tours: Tours, guides and transfers as stated in the itinerary.

-Orientation Orientation: Volunteers will receive an orientation of the area upon arrival and will receive a program orientation on their first day of volunteering.
+Orientation Orientation: Volunteers will meet online before traveling for a video orientation with the local tour leader.
+Upon arrival, they will receive an area orientation and a program orientation on their first day of volunteering.

 What’s not Included